-Following in the intrepid footsteps of Michael Palin - a previous winner - were fifteen finalists whose task was to entrance an audience with recitations of poetry by heart.
+Following in the intrepid footsteps of Michael Palin - a previous winner - were 15 finalists, whose task was to entrance an audience with recitations of poetry by heart.

 We were treated to a spell-binding evening of poetry from Shakespeare and Hopkins to Bob Dylan and Edward J.G.
 Bayliss (Rt) – current president of the Creative Writing Society – whose poem ‘Isandlwhana’ was recited by fellow Ridgemountaineer, Orlando Williams.

-Highly commended were Luke Williams (SH) in the Third Form; Ed Pickergill (R) and Laurie Morgan (Rb) in the Fourth Form; Orlando Williams (Rt) was runner-up in the senior prize.
+Highly commended were Luke Williams (SH) in the Third Form; Ed Pickersgill (R) and Laurie Morgan (Rb) in the Fourth Form; Orlando Williams (Rt) was runner-up in the Senior Prize.

 Many thanks to Dr Law for his stewardship and authoritative administration of the competition.

 Congratulations to all involved for ensuring fantastic high standards.
 The Bentley roars on.